Doug Wilson’s semi-obsession with dissing 50 Shades of Grey ties in directly to the abuse cases I’ve seen coming out of the CREC.

 Another caveat: what follows may be triggering to those who have been wounded in this way.

-I know a woman, a friend of mine, whose abuse at the hands of a CREC pastor sounds like something straight out of 50 Shades — all through childhood, and up until the age of 15, she was stripped naked from the waist down and beaten by him.
+I know a woman whose stories of abuse at the hands of a CREC pastor sounds like something straight out of 50 Shades — all through childhood, and up until the age of 15, she says she was stripped naked from the waist down and beaten by him.

 They are not evil people, she said, “but what they believe has made them so cold, hard, twisted, and blind to the plight of women and children.”
 Her PTSD over these events lingers well into adulthood; she told me that when she watched 12 Years A Slave, the scenes of corporal punishment gave her flashbacks, and she sobbed uncontrollably in the theater.
 Such was her agony as a child over the way she was physically abused in the name of God, she tried to kill herself as young as five years old.